intel/platform-aware-scheduling/gpu-aware-scheduling/docs/usage.md

   - Cannot request `gpu.intel.com/i915_monitoring` resource
 - Pods cannot use (single-GPU) `gas-same-gpu` annotation with (multi-GPU) `gas-allocate-xelink` annotation

+## Single-Numa GPU requests

+When allocating multiple GPUs, you can request allocating from the same numa node by adding annotation `gas-allocate-single-numa` with value `true` to the Pod.
+The Kubernetes Topology Manager can't be used with Pods that get GPUs assigned by GAS, but you can use [CRI-RM](https://github.com/intel/cri-resource-manager) instead of the Topology Manager to get similar performance gains with CPUs selected from the same numa node.

 ## Summary in a chronological order

 - GPU-plugin initcontainer installs an NFD hook which prints labels for you, based on the Intel GPUs it finds